From spin squeezing to fast state discrimination: Introduction

 This paper is mainly a proposal for experiments at the interface of atomic physics, nonlinear quantum mechanics, and quantum information.
 The goal of the paper is to explain why they would be interesting, and to offer conventional (if somewhat idealized) microscopic models for their description.
 The connections explored here between spin squeezing, expansive dynamics, and nonlinear gates is likely to be applicable beyond the specific physical platform and squeezing mechanism considered here.
 The main contributions are: \begin{enumerate}

 \item[(i)]

-We propose to use an ultracold gas of $\NUMBER$ neutral two-level atoms to implement an encoded qubit evolving nonlinearly in time according to the Gross-Pitaevskii equation, with the accuracy controlled by $\NUMBER$.
-Atom-atom entanglement is intentionally suppressed by making $\NUMBER$ large, using bound (\ref{intuitive tangle bound}), and interactions weak.
-Speedup of state discrimination is possible because the exponential time cost is replaced by an exponential space cost.
+We propose to use an ultracold gas of $\NUMBER$ neutral two-level atoms to implement a logical qubit evolving nonlinearly in time according to the Gross-Pitaevskii equation, with the accuracy controlled by $\NUMBER$.
+Atom-atom entanglement is intentionally suppressed by making $\NUMBER$ large, using bound (\ref{intuitive tangle bound}), and the interactions weak.
+Speedup of QSD is possible because the exponential time cost is replaced by an exponential space cost.
 To enhance the power of a scalable quantum computer, the nonlinear coprocessor is entangled with a register of conventional qubits.

 \item[(ii)]